hteumeuleu/caniemail/_features/css-pseudo-class-focus-visible.md

     }
 }
 notes_by_num: {
     "1": "Partial.
-Only supported on type selectors."
+Only supported on type selectors.", "2": "Input with type text is not focusable at all", "3": "Button is not focusable on tab",
 }
 links: {
     "Can I use: :focus-visible":"https://caniuse.com/?search=focus-visible",